imd1005-web-development-winter-2023/assignment-01/README.md

 * Clearly label all sections and appendices
 * Use appendices to add any additional information to the report that you feel would be helpful
 * Included references and citations
-* You do NOT need to include any asset files

 ## Sample structure of the report